 VIPERS focus on the following skills:

 All children, in all year groups, will be sent home with a reading book that is appropriate for their reading ability.
-The level of book that your child receives will be reviewed regularly by the class teacher.
+The level of book that your child receives will be reviewed regularly by the class teacher and Reading Leader (Miss Sneyd).
+Whilst the children are taking part in the Read, Write, Inc programme for phonics and reading, they will be sent home with a copy of the book that they have been reading in class (for that little bit extra practice!), a book that is new and unfamiliar and a story book for you to share with your child at home.
 We ask that you read at least 3 times a week with your child to support them in their reading journey.
 This is to be recorded in their Reading Record.

 What is the impact of learning these skills?